 Nested Focusgroups

 A nested focusgroup creates an independent navigation scope within an outer focusgroup.
 Each group has its own axis, wrapping, memory, and entry point.
-Tab moves between groups; arrows navigate within.
+Each focusgroup is its own tab stop; arrows navigate within the active group.

 - Arrow keys navigate within whichever group currently has focus